Minimum Age Requirement

 September 29, 1950

 “I know Vincent doesn’t like it out here, but I think it’s what’s best for our family.
 Cindy is about to start the 4th grade and she can’t be running back and forth in the city, it’s a very dangerous place out there.
 And just look outside, we have a yard!
 We could never get that living in our old 2 bedroom apartment.
 I know the neighbors really bother Vincent, but he’ll come around.
-They can come off a little strong, smiling all the time, but I’m sure they mean well.
+They can come off a little strong, smiling all the time, but I don’t have the heart in me to tell them that.
 I always hated the noise in the city.
 All the cars and people made it so I could never get a good night’s rest.
 But now…it’s dead quiet out here.”

 October 5, 1950

 “Our house is so big here, but I’m really lonely here.
 I cried for days because I had to say goodbye to all of my friends.
 If I had known it meant I would never see my friends again, I would have never left.
 Mommy and daddy are always fighting even though they try to hide it.
 I know daddy is always upset, but mommy likes it here.
 I just met Sally, our neighbor, she goes to the same school with me!
 She seems really nice.
 She even told me to go over to her place to play later, I think I just might.”